DataFire/Integrations/integrations/generated/azure_automation_schedule/README.md

   * nextLink `string`: Gets or sets the next link.
   * value `array`: Gets or sets a list of schedules.
     * items `object`: Definition of the schedule.
-      * id `string`: Gets or sets the id of the resource.
+      * id `string`: Gets the id of the resource.
-      * name `string`: Gets or sets the name of the schedule.
+      * name `string`: Gets name of the schedule.
       * properties `object`: Definition of schedule parameters.
         * advancedSchedule `object`: The properties of the create Advanced Schedule.
           * monthDays `array`: Days of the month that the job should execute on.
 Must be between 1 and 31.
             * items `integer`
           * monthlyOccurrences `array`: Occurrences of days within a month.
             * items `object`: The properties of the create advanced schedule monthly occurrence.
               * day `string` (values: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday): Day of the occurrence.
-Must be one of monday, tuesday, wednesday,thursday, friday, saturday, sunday.
+Must be one of monday, tuesday, wednesday, thursday, friday, saturday, sunday.
               * occurrence `integer`: Occurrence of the week within the month.
 Must be between 1 and 5
           * weekDays `array`: Days of the week that the job should execute on.
             * items `string`